Interactions between autoequivalences, stability conditions, and moduli problems: Background.

 \subsubsection{Group actions on the moduli of stability conditions}

 Let $\Phi \in \mr{Aut}(\s{T})$.
-Since the relations on $K(\s{T})$ depend only on the triangulated structure of $\s{T}$, it is clear that $\Phi$ descends to an automorphism $[\Phi]$ of $K(\s{T})$.
-When no confusion can arise, we will leave the brackets off and not distinguish between the autoequivalence of the triangulated category and the associated automorphism of the $K$-group.
-The following lemma, and its proof, explicitly detail a commuting left/right group action on the moduli of stability conditions.
-We include the proof for convenience.

-\begin{lemma}[\cite{bridgeland_stab_triangulated} Lemma 8.2] The moduli space of (locally finite) stability conditions $\Stab(\s{T})$ carries a right action of the group $\widetilde{\mr{GL}}^+(2, \mR)$, the universal covering space of $\mr{GL}(2,\mR)$, and a left action by the group $\Aut(\s{T})$ of exact autoequivalences of $\s{T}$.
+The relations on $K(\s{T})$ depend only on the triangulated structure of $\s{T}$, thus, $\Phi$ descends to an automorphism $[\Phi]$ of $K(\s{T})$.
+The following lemma explicitly details a commuting left/right group action on the moduli of stability conditions.
+We include the proof since this paper is partially concerned with relationships between these two actions. \begin{lemma}[\cite{bridgeland_stab_triangulated} Lemma 8.2] The moduli space of (locally finite) stability conditions $\Stab(\s{T})$ carries a right action of the group $\widetilde{\mr{GL}}^+(2, \mR)$, the universal covering space of $\mr{GL}(2,\mR)$, and a left action by the group $\Aut(\s{T})$ of exact autoequivalences of $\s{T}$.
 These two actions commute. \end{lemma}

 \begin{proof} First note that the group $\widetilde{\mr{GL}}^+(2, \mR)$ can be thought of as the set of pairs $(T,f)$ where $f\colon \mR\to\mR$ is an increasing map with $f(\phi+1)=f(\phi)+1$, and $T\colon \mR^2\to\mR^2$ is an orientation-preserving linear isomorphism, such that the induced maps on $S^1=\mR/2\mZ=\mR^2/\mR_{>0}$ are the same.